 17. What are some of your weaknesses?

-18. How have you learned to emphasize your strengths in your work?
+18. How have you learned to make the most of your strengths in your work?

 19. In what ways can you learn more about your strengths and weaknesses?